-Gift presents to more than 30,000 kids-in-need, including those affected by recent natural disasters.
+Give presents to more than 30,000 kids-in-need, including those affected by recent natural disasters.
 The site has profiles of children, each with his or her own wish list.

 Support local conservation and education efforts by donating to New Jersey Audubon.

 Register to be an organ and tissue donor (it only takes 30 seconds) and share on social media to spread the word.
 After a year of extraordinary heroism, they still need help.

 If there’s a cause that’s near and dear to you, check to see which organizations are actively raising money on Tuesday.
 Have we missed a cause you’ll be contributing toward?
 Let us know in the comments and track the movement’s progress with #GivingTuesday on Twitter.